bianzheng123/multi-vector-retrieval-GPU/README.md

 Note that you should move the project path as `/home/{username}/`

-Install the necessary library when the system reports an error

 ## Important scripts

 - `script/data/build_index.py`, build the index of plaid, it also generates the embedding.
 The embeddings are used to build the index of GIGP.